Classicality from Quantum Stochastic Processes: Introduction

-When describing the cause of a phenomenon a good practice is to think in the simplest possible explanation, this philosophical principle is called Ockham's razor \cite{audi_2015}.
 Stochastic processes is a very general framework to describe a wide variety of systems, in biology, economics, chemistry, physics, etc. \cite{van1992stochastic,mitzenmacher_upfal_2005}.
 Specifically, the modeling through Hidden Markov Models has been widely studied \cite{ATutorialOnHRabine1989}.
 These kinds of models arise when we have a stationary structure.
 These objects have been widely studied classically and in quantum systems \cite{QuantumStochasMilz2021}.
 Quantum stochastic processes are needed because quantum systems are always open to complex environments that affect the evolution of a system and for foundational aspects of quantum mechanics \cite{breuer2002theory}.
 Even though intuition indicates that the simplest and most practical description would correspond to classical information theory, several results show that there is an advantageous simplicity when using quantum systems to describe stochastic processes even when having classical systems \cite{QuantumMechaniGuMi2012,DimensionalQuaGhafar2019,QuantumAdvantaKorzek2021}.
 This means that quantum mechanics would be a natural language for stochastic processes.
+It reminds of Ockham's razor \cite{audi_2015}, the philosophical principle that states that when describing the cause of a phenomenon a good practice is to think in the simplest possible explanation.
 Nevertheless, this perspective would imply a paradoxical worldview: if quantum mechanics is the most natural way to describe stochastic processes, which is a very general tool to describe aspects of the world (classical and quantum) then why does our world seem classical?

 Quantum stochastic processes thus remit us to a question that was raised since the inception of quantum mechanics a hundred years ago, that is the passage from quantum to classical dynamics is usually expressed as the correspondence principle \cite{BOHR1928}.
 There is a large amount of work in this respect, specifically in the area of einselection and quantum Darwinism \cite{DecoherenceEiZurek2003,QuantumDarwiniZurek2009,QuantumDarwiniRiedel2010}.
 Existing an advantage in terms of information one would ask why would classicality even exist.
 Here we aim to study this topic using the formalism of quantum stochastic processes.